 Do Lenders Have Different Requirements for VA Loans?

 Not all lenders have the same type of overlays.
-Some lenders may have overlays on debt-to-income ratio while other lenders may have overlays on credit scores.
+Some lenders may have overlays on debt-to-income ratio, while others may overlay on credit scores.
 Yet a different lender may not do manual underwriting on VA loans.
-It is highly recommended homebuyers with bad credit understand the basic VA guidelines versus overlays on VA loans in the event a lender tells them they do not qualify.
+Homebuyers with bad credit are highly recommended to understand the basic VA guidelines versus overlays on VA loans if a lender tells them they do not qualify.

 Yes, Gustan Cho Associates has no lender overlays on VA home loans.
 Over 75% of clients at Gustan Cho Associates are borrowers who could not qualify at other mortgage companies due to overlays.
 If you meet the minimum agency guidelines of the VA, you can qualify for a VA loan with a lender with no lender overlays.
 You can get denied for a VA loan by one lender and get approved with a different lender without lender overlays.
 Gustan Cho Associates has no lender overlays on VA loans.